 dential areas, the marking system should be effective and acceptable in appearance.
-Public participation and outreach programs can increase support for line marking in areas where viewshed or esthetics are concerns, which could avoid the need for making a trade-off between esthetics and collisions (see Public Public Public Public Public Public 5).
+Public participation and outreach programs can increase support for line marking in areas where viewshed or esthetics are concerns, which could avoid the need for making a trade-off between esthetics and collisions (see Public Panicipation in Chapter 5).